annevk/html-cross-origin-objects/README.md

-# Modifications to the `Location` object

-## Remove the existing security section for `Location`

-As stated there, it is bogus.

-## Implement IDL's "perform a security check"
+# Implement IDL's "perform a security check"

 When perform a security check is invoked, with a _platformObject_, _realm_, _identifier_, and _type_, run these steps: